China's HNA agrees sale and repurchase deal on shares in Spain's NH Hotel

 Last week HNA sold $300 million worth of short-dated bonds at an 8.875 percent coupon at par, partly to refinance its foreign debt.

-Headquartered in China’s southernmost island of Hainan, HNA is also one of the biggest shareholders in Deutsche Bank (DBKGn.DE).
+Headquartered in China’s southernmost island of Hainan, HNA is also one of the biggest shareholders in Deutsche Bank .

 The conglomerate, which is 52.3 percent controlled by two charities in China and New York, has attracted substantial regulatory scrutiny in the past year due to its ownership structure.